annotation/stam/README.md

     * *MUST* offer an interface to add new annotations with new annotation data and data keys
     * *MUST* offer an interface to add new keys and annotation data to annotation sets
     * *MUST* offer an interface to remove annotations, annotation data, data keys
     * Annotations, once made, *SHOULD* be considered immutable.
 Implementations needn't offer an interface to edit existing annotations.
-It is instead *RECOMMENDED* to delete the old one (if need be) and make a new one.
+It is instead *RECOMMENDED* to delete the old one (if need be) and make a new one. (see more in next section on model constraints).
 * *MUST* offer an interface to search and retrieve annotations:
     * *MUST* offer an interface to retrieve all annotations
     * *MUST* offer an interface to retrieve all annotations with data that uses a specific key (`DataKey`).